MetaLoco: Universal Quadrupedal Locomotion with Meta-Reinforcement Learning and Motion Imitation: Related Work

-In our method, we frame universal locomotion control as a working-memory meta-RL problem.
-Unlike the approach by \citet{feng2023genloco}, we generate a relatively small number (32) of robot morphologies using an unconstrained morphology randomization algorithm to reduce training time and enhance the practicality of the method.
-We then train a recurrent policy across the generated morphologies using a model-free RL algorithm.
-Instead of providing the robot's kinematic and physical properties as input to the policy \cite{belmonte2022meta}, we use a Gated Recurrent Unit (GRU) \cite{cho2014learning} cell that learns to deduce this information online by updating its hidden state based on the agent's experience in the environment.
+Universal locomotion control can also benefit from meta-RL algorithms, such as model-agnostic meta learning~\cite{finn2017model}.
+In this approach, a meta-policy is learned across multiple robot designs and subsequently fine-tuned for each specific robot embodiment~\cite{belmonte2022meta}.
+While previous methods focus on few-shot learning, our approach targets zero-shot generalization.
+We redefine universal locomotion control as a working-memory meta-RL problem, training a recurrent policy capable of generalizing across different robots.
+Instead of directly inputing the robots' kinematic and physical properties into the policy \cite{belmonte2022meta}, we employ a Gated Recurrent Unit (GRU) \cite{cho2014learning} to infer this information online by updating its hidden state based on the agent's experience in the environment.